-S&P 500 reclaims record high
+S&P 500 just misses all-time high

 |NASDAQ COMPOSITE INDEX

+The call came after the Chinese slammed Vice President Mike Pence who was highly critical of the government in a speech yesterday.
+Beijing on Friday pushed back against Pence's recent criticisms of China's human rights abuses, claiming his statements were “full of political prejudice and lies.”

+Pence, who called out China for its treatment of protestors and minorities on Thursday, also lambasted American businesses, including the NBA and Nike, for taking a soft stance on the government's behavior.

-Intel helped power the Dow Jones Industrials after lifting its full-year revenue outlook.
-While Amazon shares trimmed earlier losses after delivering a sales forecast that fell short of analyst expectations amid disappointing third-quarter results, Verizon bounced between gains and losses.
+Intel helped power the Dow Jones industrials after lifting its full-year revenue outlook.
+While Amazon shares trimmed earlier losses after delivering a sales forecast that fell short of analyst expectations, Verizon bounced between gains and losses.

-The Dow is roughly about 100 points away from returning to record territory.

-So far, nearly 80 percent of S&P 500 companies have exceeded profit expectations, over 60 percent have exceeded revenue goals.
+So far, nearly 80 percent of S&P 500 companies have exceeded profit expectations, and over 60 percent have exceeded revenue goals.

 |Ticker